Origin Energy: Australia Pacific LNG, Queensland, Australia

 Australia Pacific LNG (APLNG) is an incorporated company owned by Origin Energy, US giant ConocoPhillips and China's Sinopec.
 The project consists of development of Australia Pacific LNG's gas fields in the Surat and Bowen Basins, construction of a 530 km gas transmission pipeline from the gas fields to an LNG facility on Curtis Island and construction of an LNG facility on Curtis Island.

 On 26 October 2017, gas producer and exporter APLNG entered into a sales agreement with Origin Energy, to supply 41 petajoules of gas under a 14-month contract starting 1 November.
 The contract brings the company's total commitment to 186 PJ for 2018, representing almost 30% of Australian east coast domestic gas market demand.

 Energy retailing

 Origin has approximately 4.217 million customers, servicing both large energy customers and the residential and small business market.
-Australia has predominantly two tiers of energy providers, A Tier 1 provider is any energy provider that holds more than 10% of the market share in any network region.
-Tier 2 energy providers are those that hold less than 10% of the market share within a network region.
-Origin Energy is a Tier 1 energy retailer.

 Electricity generation

 Origin operates is able to generate 6,010 MW of electricity capacity.
 This represents approximately 13 per cent of power generation capacity in the National Electricity Market.